 McLeod’s coaching career has also included an international opportunity.
 In 2003, he was selected to serve as pitching coach for USA Baseball’s 18U National Team, which included future Major Leaguers Daniel Bard (Boston Red Sox/Chicago Cubs) and Billy Butler (Kansas City Royals/Oakland Athletics).

 McLeod’s efforts have not gone unnoticed.
 In 2002, he was part of the inaugural class of inductees into the Eagle Athletics Hall of Fame.

 Mike and his wife, Rose Marie, who was a cheerleader at FSU, have two children - daughter, Jennifer Marie, and son, Garrett, a former college baseball standout at Tallahassee and Embry-Riddle.
-Garrett and his wife, Carrie, a former track standout at Florida State University, are the proud parents of daughters, Alena and Evie, and son, Maddox.
+Garrett and his wife, Carrie, a former track standout at Florida State University, are the proud parents of daughters, Alena, Evie, and Isla, and son, Maddox.